-Taliban claim bomb attack in Afghan capital
+Taliban suicide bomber kills at least 10 in Kabul, 42 wounded

 Khalilzad, a veteran Afghan-American diplomat, has shared details of the draft with Afghan President Ashraf Ghani, and sought his opinion before firming up an agreement that could bring an end to America’s longest military intervention overseas.

-But Ghani’s government is seeking clarifications from the United States on the draft agreement.
+But Ghani’s government is seeking clarification from the United States on the draft agreement.

-Reporting by Hamid Shalizi, Abdul Qadir Sediqi, Rupam Jain; Editing by Robert Birsel and Clarence Fernandez
+Reporting by Hamid Shalizi, Abdul Qadir Sediqi, Rupam Jain; Editing by Clarence Fernandez and Darren Schuettler